 Make sure they are still nice and crunchy before transferring them into a bowl.
 Using the same pan, heat your marinated tofu in the soy sauce mixture until it forms a crust.

-To assemble the two servings, get your prepped miso ginger sauce from the fridge and divide all ingredients (noodles, veggies, tofu and sauce) into one dinner bowl and one food container.
+To assemble the two servings, get your prepped miso ginger sauce from the fridge and divide all ingredients (noodles, veggies, tofu and sauce) between one dinner bowl and one food container.

 Garnish with green onions and sesame seeds and enjoy!

 Take your prepped food container out of the fridge in the morning and bring it with you.
 Reheat your lunch in a microwave or enjoy the cold Asian noodles as they are!